 Cluster groups of approximately 15 adult learners meet once a week online and remain together for the entire program.
 A comprehensive curriculum of 14 courses provides students with about 14 months of concentrated studies.
 In addition, each student must draw on coursework, library resources and prior experience to complete an integrative management project.
-The project provides a rich culminating experience designed to integrate outcomes from all course work and to link them to a work or organizational setting.
+The project provides a rich culminating experience designed to integrate outcomes from all course work and to link them to work or organizational settings.
+Two of the 14 courses are graduate level with the MSM prefix.
+Students who pursue the Master of Science in Management will have completed two of the courses; thus, reducing the time to completion.